Glossary Contact us

 Occam's Razor

-If you have several possible explanations for something, the simplest one is usually the most likely to be correct.
+If there are multiple possible explanations, the simplest one is usually correct.

 P